-SG/AD will take action considered necessary and appropriate in relation to what reported by OdV/R.P.C.T. and will communicate the information to the competent authorities.
+The Secretary takes the actions deemed necessary or appropriate in relation to what has been communicated by the R.P.C.T. and makes the necessary communications to the competent Authorities.

-6. HUMAN RESOURCES TRANING
+6. HUMAN RESOURCES TRAINING

 Law 190/2012 includes a series of training measures for Human Resources working in the Body.